Obamacare is the shorthand name for the federal Affordable Care Act (ACA), which was signed into law by President Barack Obama in 2010.

 Find a navigator.
 To find a District of Columbia certified navigator, broker, or agent, use the Get Expert Help page at DC Health Link.

 Talk to a licensed broker.
 To directly connect with a the District of Columbia insurance broker who can help you evaluate insurance plans and choose a plan that's appropriate for your situation, call 800-943-6832.
 (We receive advertising income from the licensed brokers who offer their services through this telephone number.)

 For more information, see How To Sign Up for Obamacare in the the District of Columbia.

 "Open enrollment" is the period of time, once a year, when you can choose or change your insurance provider or what kind of plan options you want -- for example, monthly premium and annual deductible amounts -- for the upcoming calendar year.
-For the dates of the next open enrollment period, see What the District of Columbia Residents Need to Know About Obamacare.

-Choose carefully, because after you make your choices, you must usually live with them until the next open enrollment period.
+Choose your health care plan carefully, because after you make your choice, you must usually live with it until the next open enrollment period.